Jieyu126/Jitter/README.md

          # Predict RV jitter median +/- one sigma, and MC simulation.
 Note that
          # the RV jitter is firstly predicted with sole contribution from stellar
-         # oscillations, and then multiplied by a recommended factor, which differs in
+         # oscillations, and then multiplied by a recommended factor, which differs slightly in
          # different models, to include an additional source, granulation.
 You are able to
          # change the factor via the keyword CorFact, e.g. CorFact=1.0
          import RVJitter